maybebyte/anthesis/media.md

 ## 2021-07-20

 Note that the two links to Signal's blog are included in the Stanford cyberlaw blog entry.
-However, in the event that the first link becomes inaccessible, I want the other two links to be here for context.
+However, in the event that the cyberlaw blog entry becomes inaccessible, I want the other two links to be here for context.

 - [I Have a Lot to Say About Signal’s Cellebrite Hack](https://cyberlaw.stanford.edu/blog/2021/05/i-have-lot-say-about-signal%E2%80%99s-cellebrite-hack)